 Instructions

 - Preheat oven to 375ºF.Heat butter and oil in a medium saucepan over medium heat.
 Add onion and garlic; cook 3 to 5 minutes, until soft.
 Stir in flour and cook 2 full minutes to remove raw flour taste.Slowly whisk in broth and milk; increase heat to bring mixture to a simmer.
-Simmer for 5 minutes, whisking often, until sauce thickens.
-Stir in poultry seasoning, 1 tsp. salt, ¾ tsp. black pepper, and ½ cup of the shredded cheese.
+Simmer for 5 minutes, whisking often, until sauce slightly thickens.
+Whisk in poultry seasoning, 1/2 tsp. salt, 1/2 tsp. black pepper, and 1/2 cup of the shredded cheese.
 Remove from heat.

-- Cut chicken into small bite-sized pieces, and season with remaining ¼ tsp. each of salt and black pepper.Grease a 4-quart casserole dish with cooking spray.
+- Cut chicken into small bite-sized pieces, and season with remaining 1/2 tsp. each of salt and black pepper.Grease a 4-quart baking dish with cooking spray.
 Add quinoa, chicken, and broccoli to dish.
 Pour cheese sauce overtop and carefully stir, making sure all components are mostly submerged in sauce.

 Notes